$125 off any CGM Plan. Use code WINTER125

 Insulin signals our cells to let glucose in to be used for energy.
 But if your body isn't responding to insulin, blood glucose levels can remain elevated.
 Over time, chronically high blood sugar, or hyperglycemia, can lead to poor metabolic health and even diabetes.

 One way to reduce this negative impact is to optimize your carbohydrate consumption.
-Working with a dietitian to determine the amount of carbohydrates that are right for you and your activity levels can be helpful.
+Working with a dietitian to determine the amount of carbohydrates right for you and your activity levels can be helpful.

 Additional tips to improve insulin sensitivity include: